More Than Cute

 - They know how to listen to others.

 A Window into School

-This conversation project arose from Carlina Rinaldi’s challenging work A Pedagogy of Listening.
+This conversation project arose from Carla Rinaldi’s challenging work A Pedagogy of Listening.

 If we agree that children are social beings, strongly attracted to the ways of communicating our culture has produced and strongly attracted to other people, both adults and children, we educators would benefit from listening to them in all the ways we can.

 Conversations are hot stuff for them, and if we can listen, we just might energize a shift in our understanding of what schools are for.
-We often don’t hear exchanges which are vital to them and may, in their minds, be the reason they want to go to school.
+We often don’t hear these conversations, which are vital to them and may, in their minds, be the reason they want to go to school.
 It takes hard work to capture them for study.
 Carla Rinaldi has done it and helped others make the effort, too.

 “It’s a difficult path that requires efforts, energies, hard work and sometimes suffering, but it also offers wonder, amazement, joy, enthusiasm, and passion.
 It is a path that takes time, time that children have and adults often do not have or do not want to have.
 This is what a school should be: first and foremost, a context of multiple listening.”

 “As children represent their mental images to others, they represent them to themselves, developing a more conscious vision (interior listening).
 Thus moving from one language to another, and reflecting on these shifts and those of others, children modify and enrich their theories and conceptual maps.
 But this is true if, and only if, children have the opportunity to make these shifts in a group context — that is, in and with others — and if they have the possibility to listen and be listened to, to express their differences and be receptive to the differences of others.
 The task for those who educate is not only to allow the differences to be expressed but to make it possible for them to be negotiated and nurtured through exchange and comparison of ideas.”